16 April 2020

 Licensing - With the advent of the new licensing laws, we became involved in reviewing licensing applications including those for large events such as Reading Festival.

-Safer Caversham - We work the police, other agencies and local groups to help people feel safe in the home and out in the community, to improve the quality of life in Caversham and the surrounding district.
+Safer Caversham - We work the police, other agencies and local groups to help people feel safe in the home and out in the community, to improve the quality of life in our area.

-Special Projects - We lead or share in special projects for Caversham.
+Special Projects - We lead or share in special projects for our area.